dynamicloud/lonline_for_ruby/README.md

   async: true
   # Shows every warning like rejected request from Dynamicloud
   warning: false
   # Send the backtrace of the log.
-If you want to avoid this set to false
+If you want to avoid this sets to false
   backtrace: true
   # This tag indicates the level of lonline
   # The following table is an explanation of levels in Lonline (Descriptions from the great Log4j library):